KosmicTask/TSStackView/README.md

 The `-scrollViewContainer` property can be used to create and retrieve a `NSScrollView` instance that wraps the stack view.

+A simple demo project illustrates a stack of vertically expanding `NSTextViews` embedded in an `NSScrollView`.

 Usage
 =====